Science: 20th century

-In the first half of the century, the development of antibiotics and artificial fertilizers improved human living standards globally.
-Harmful environmental issues such as ozone depletion, ocean acidification, eutrophication and climate change came to the public's attention and caused the onset of environmental studies.
+In the first half of the century the development of antibiotics and artificial fertilisers improved human living standards globally.
+Harmful environmental issues such as ozone depletion, ocean acidification, eutrophication, and climate change came to the public's attention and caused the onset of environmental studies.

-During this period, scientific experimentation became increasingly larger in scale and funding.
+During this period scientific experimentation became increasingly larger in scale and funding.
 The extensive technological innovation stimulated by World War I, World War II, and the Cold War led to competitions between global powers, such as the Space Race and nuclear arms race.
 Substantial international collaborations were also made, despite armed conflicts.

-In the late 20th century, active recruitment of women and elimination of sex discrimination greatly increased the number of women scientists, but large gender disparities remained in some fields.
-The discovery of the cosmic microwave background in 1964 led to a rejection of the steady-state model of the universe in favor of the Big Bang theory of Georges Lemaître.
+In the late 20th century active recruitment of women and elimination of sex discrimination greatly increased the number of women scientists, but large gender disparities remained in some fields.
+The discovery of the cosmic microwave background in 1964 led to a rejection of the steady-state model of the universe in favour of the Big Bang theory of Georges Lemaître.

 The century saw fundamental changes within science disciplines.
-Evolution became a unified theory in the early 20th-century when the modern synthesis reconciled Darwinian evolution with classical genetics.
+Evolution became a unified theory in the early 20th century when the modern synthesis reconciled Darwinian evolution with classical genetics.
 Albert Einstein's theory of relativity and the development of quantum mechanics complement classical mechanics to describe physics in extreme length, time and gravity.
 Widespread use of integrated circuits in the last quarter of the 20th century combined with communications satellites led to a revolution in information technology and the rise of the global internet and mobile computing, including smartphones.
-The need for mass systematization of long, intertwined causal chains and large amounts of data led to the rise of the fields of systems theory and computer-assisted scientific modeling.
+The need for mass systematisation of long, intertwined causal chains and large amounts of data led to the rise of the fields of systems theory and computer-assisted scientific modelling.

 21st century

 The Human Genome Project was completed in 2003 by identifying and mapping all of the genes of the human genome.
-The first induced pluripotent human stem cells were made in 2006, allowing adult cells to be transformed into stem cells and turn to any cell type found in the body.
+The first induced pluripotent human stem cells were made in 2006, allowing adult cells to be transformed into stem cells and turn into any cell type found in the body.
 With the affirmation of the Higgs boson discovery in 2013, the last particle predicted by the Standard Model of particle physics was found.
 In 2015, gravitational waves, predicted by general relativity a century before, were first observed.
-In 2019, the international collaboration Event Horizon Telescope presented the first direct image of a black hole's accretion disk.
+In 2019, the international collaboration Event Horizon Telescope presented the first direct image of a black hole's accretion disc.

 Branches

 Modern science is commonly divided into three major branches: natural science, social science, and formal science.
-Each of these branches comprises various specialized yet overlapping scientific disciplines that often possess their own nomenclature and expertise.
+Each of these branches comprises various specialised yet overlapping scientific disciplines that often possess their own nomenclature and expertise.
 Both natural and social sciences are empirical sciences, as their knowledge is based on empirical observations and is capable of being tested for its validity by other researchers working under the same conditions.